Installation and Care of Natural Stone

-Your natural stone can provide you with a lifetime of beauty and pleasure, provided it’s properly cared for.
-Learn why natural stone is unique and unlike any other surface, why it requires special care, and how to care for it properly.
+Your natural stone can provide you with a lifetime of beauty and pleasure, provided proper care is given.
+Learn why natural stone is unique and unlike any other surface, why special care of natural stone is needed.

-Your natural stone was cut out from a mountainside originally in huge 50,000 pound blocks of stone.
-The blocks were then sliced into slabs which were then refined to give its natural colors a mirror like depth, smooth soft surface or left slightly rough to enhance its rich natural texture.
+Your natural stone was cut out from a mountainside originally in huge 50,000-pound blocks of stone.
+These blocks were sliced into slabs which were then refined to give their natural colors a mirror-like depth, smooth soft surface or left slightly rough to enhance its rich natural texture.

 The luster, hardness, colors, and variation are all indications of the stone’s mineral composition and origin.
 This unique blend of characteristics is what makes your natural stone a one-of-a-kind, beautiful yet practical surface for your home.